Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/implementation/week1-2-legal.md

 ## Software Development Agreement

 ### 1. Services
-SkyMirror will develop custom software as described in the Statement of Work.
+Skymirror will develop custom software as described in the Statement of Work.

 ### 2. Project Scope
 - **Deliverables:** [As per SOW]